univention/univention-corporate-server/doc/architecture/services/udm-rest-api.rst

    concepts in the :ref:`notation-archimate-application-layer` and the :ref:`notation-archimate-relationships` in the appendix.

-:numref:`services-udm-http-rest-api-context` shows the relation of *UDM HTTP REST API* down the line from the |UCS| *Product components* with the :ref:`component-management-system`, and its :ref:`component-domain-management` implemented by *Univention Directory Manager (UDM)*.
+:numref:`services-udm-http-rest-api-context` shows the relation of |UCSREST|
+down the line from the |UCS| *Product components* with the :ref:`component-management-system`, and its :ref:`component-domain-management` implemented by *Univention Directory Manager (UDM)*.